arpatterson31/reading-notes/class-03.md

 Switch statements are written out in one code block (curly braces) -- colon separates the cases -- break; is added to tell javascript to go to the next code

+### Truthy

+Values that are treated as if they are true

+### Falsy

+Values that are treated as if they are false

+### Loops

+Check conditions

+If true - code will run and continue in a loop until false returned

+## Types of loops

+**For**

+Used if you need it to run for a specific number of times

+- create variable then set it to 0
+- set condition or how many times you need it to run;  i < 10
+- update - i++ adds one to the counter every time loop runs

+**While**

+Used if you don't know how many times it needs to run

+- while (i < 10) -- will run as long as the condition in the parentheses is true

+**Do While**

+Statement comes before the condition

+- statements are run once whether or not the condition is met